andrmich/owh/README.md

 S3 bucket and DynamoDB table to store terraform state.

-This step is a bit complex, due to the way how terraform handles state by default.
+This step is a bit complex due to the way how terraform handles state by default.

 1. `cd iac/terraform_boilerplate`